 My love of Art has informed my entire life.

 There never seemed to be any question regarding what direction my life would take.
 As a kid, I imagined myself becoming an "Artist".
 I was encouraged by my parents to pursue my creativity.
 I wonder at times if I have achieved that childhood goal.
 There have been real ups and downs on this journey.
-I pause and reflect on my life thus far: I teach Art full-time in Calgary during the school year and spend my summers in the South of France, painting in both locations whenever I can.
-I have created and found homes for hundreds of paintings for over a 30 years; exhibited; and became a juried member of the Alberta Society of Artists.
+As I pause and reflect on my life thus far: I teach Art full-time in Calgary during the school year and spend my summers in the South of France, painting in both locations whenever I can.
+I have created and found homes for hundreds of paintings for over 30 years; exhibited; and became a juried member of the Alberta Society of Artists.
 In retrospect, I have indeed lead the life of a creative person or "artist".

 I took up oil painting in grade 4, at the encouragement of my teachers.
 I was immediately hooked, and have never not had painting be a part of my life.
 I was equally passionate about creating and studying Art History.
 I would make Art History books with copied magic-marker masterpieces.
 After nearly fifty years of working in oil, I believe I have created an identifiable style that reflects my personality, experiences and influences.